naiq/MuDeep_v2/README.md

 * tensorboardX

 ### Prepare data
-Pleae download Market-1501 dataset and organize it as follows
+Please download Market-1501 dataset and organize it as follows

     MuDeep_v2
         ├── dataset